What crimes can be expunged in new jersey?

 Contact an Experienced Jersey City Criminal Defense Lawyer About Your Charges in NJ

 Were you arrested or charged in New Jersey?
 The consequences of a conviction could be severe, leaving you with a permanent criminal record and possibly even sending you to jail.
 That is why you need to speak with a qualified criminal defense attorney as soon as possible about your case.
-The Jersey City personal injury lawyers and criminal law attorneys at Team Law have successfully represented clients charged in Clifton, Trenton, Camden, Passaic, and throughout New Jersey.
+The Jersey City NJ Accident Attorney and criminal law attorneys at Team Law have successfully represented clients charged in Clifton, Trenton, Camden, Passaic, and throughout New Jersey.
 Call (732) 540-1394 or fill out the online contact form to schedule a consultation with a member of our legal team.
 We have an office conveniently located at 136 Central Ave., Clark, NJ 07066, as well as offices located in West New York, Perth Amboy, Edison, Summit, Newark, New Brunswick, Orange, Plainfield, and Jersey City.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.